The Apocalypse Approaches III

 Siward, the stalwart earl, being stricken by dysentery, felt that death was near, and said, “How shameful it is that I, who could not die in so many battles, should have been saved for the ignominious death of a cow!
 At least clothe me in my impenetrable breastplate, gird me with my sword, place my helmet on my head, my shield in my left hand, my gilded battle-axe in my right, that I, the bravest of soldiers, may die like a soldier.”
 He spoke, and armed as he had requested, he gave up his spirit with honour.

-The exact nature of the charge against Ælfgar is not known, but Manuscript C insists that he was “outlawed without any guilt” (a sentiment agreed with by Florence of Worcester), whereas Manuscript D says he was “almost without guilt”.
+The exact nature of the charge against Ælfgar is not known, but Manuscript C insists that he was “outlawed without any guilt” (Florence of Worcester expresses the same view), whereas Manuscript D says he was “almost without guilt”.
 At any rate, Ælfgar went to Ireland, where he raised a force of eighteen ships’ companies.
 He then crossed over to Wales, and formed an alliance with Gruffudd ap Llywelyn, who was now ruler of all Wales.[*] Their joint forces marched into Herefordshire – the territory of King Edward’s French nephew, Earl Ralph.[*] On 24th October 1055, two miles from Hereford, Ælfgar and Gruffudd were intercepted by Ralph.
 Ralph had attempted to introduce his English forces to Continental cavalry tactics.
 Unfortunately, his attempt proved to be unsuccessful:

 Ælfgar and Gruffudd sacked and burned Hereford, including the cathedral – seven canons who defended the doors were killed.